By Leonard Williams

 Keep in mind that there is no such thing as a GED online test or online GED certificate, so beware of websites offering fake online GED testing.
 While you can't take your GED test online, you can get GED test prep through great online GED test classes, online GED test practice test packages, and free online GED test resources.

 Avoid Brain Drain:

-It won’t be possible to stop the GED test for a 10-minute power nap.
+It won't be possible to stop the GED test for a 10-minute power nap.
 But relaxation techniques can be just as effective.
 Using these techniques during the test is a good way to reduce stress, relax the body and mind, and re-energize.
-Just consider the impact that five minutes of stretching and fresh air have on drivers who are traveling cross-country.
+Just consider the impact that five minutes of stretching and fresh air has on drivers who are traveling cross-country.

 Some people simply relax all their muscles for a few moments, close their eyes, breathe deeply, and visualize a pleasant scene.
 Some people use meditation skills they've learned through fitness classes or yoga.
 Or other people alternate muscular tightening with muscular relaxing, breathing deeply as they move through muscle groups from toe to head.
 Some people even use self-hypnosis.

 Explore a variety of relaxation methods until you identify one that works for you.
 It's an excellent skill that will help you avoid brain drain, persevere through the test, and go the distance.